Jescs/ocp-sample-flask-docker/README.md

 * The WSGI application entry point within the code file needs to be named ``application``.
 * The ``gunicorn`` package must be listed in the ``requirements.txt`` file for ``pip``.

-The example is based on [Getting Started with Flask](https://scotch.io/tutorials/getting-started-with-flask-a-python-microframework) but has been modified to work [Green Unicorn - WSGI sever](https://docs.gunicorn.org/en/stable/) and the content of the web-site changed to provide some [Lorem Ipsum](https://en.wikipedia.org/wiki/Lorem_ipsum) pages from [Lorem IPsum Generators - The 14 Best](https://digital.com/lorem-ipsum-generators/), and `isalive` and `isready` probe pages have been added for OpenShift (Kubernetes).
+The example is derived from [Getting Started with Flask](https://scotch.io/tutorials/getting-started-with-flask-a-python-microframework) but has been modified to use [BootStrap 4](https://getbootstrap.com/docs/4.6/getting-started/introduction/), work [Green Unicorn - WSGI sever](https://docs.gunicorn.org/en/stable/) and the content of the web-site changed to provide some [Lorem Ipsum](https://en.wikipedia.org/wiki/Lorem_ipsum) pages from [Lorem IPsum Generators - The 14 Best](https://digital.com/lorem-ipsum-generators/), and `isalive` and `isready` probe pages have been added for OpenShift (Kubernetes).

-Suggestion, there are many other *Lorem Ipsum* themes on [Lorem IPsum Generators - The 14 Best](https://digital.com/lorem-ipsum-generators/), so try adding a few more examples to be more comfortable with Flask.
+Suggestion, there are many other *Lorem Ipsum* themes on [Lorem IPsum Generators - The 14 Best](https://digital.com/lorem-ipsum-generators/), so try adding a few more examples to become more comfortable with Flask.

 Other useful references: